-I have written an easy to follow guide on the best options for managing headaches called ‘The Billionaires Book of Headaches‘.
+I have written an easy to follow guide on the best options for getting control of headaches.
 Before you start spending lots of money on expensive headache treatments or programmes you need to sort out your thinking, make sure you’ve avoided common mistakes with medicines and have considered drug-free treatments.
-It’s all in the book.
-There’s also an online course based on the book – here.

 What to Do if You Suspect Dangerous Headaches?

 You must see your own doctor if you suspect dangerous headaches.
 An ordinary clinical examination rules out almost all of these dangerous headaches.
 Your doctor will know if you need further investigation or specialist advice.